Error-Resilient Fast Entangling Gates for Scalable Ion-Trap Quantum Processors: Optimization results

 In our analysis, we consider gate performance in two time regimes: the supersonic regime and the subsonic regime.
 These regimes are defined based on the timescale for phonon-mediated entanglement in large-ion crystals, $\tau_{\rm{travel}} \approx \tau_{0}/(\omega_{BR}/\omega_{COM} - 1)$ where $\omega_{\rm COM}$ and $\omega_{\rm BR}$ are the center-of-mass and breathing (stretch) mode frequencies, respectively \cite{savill-brownHighspeedHighconnectivityTwoqubit2025}.
 We show an example of the SDK schemes and motional dynamics of a $10$-ion chain for optimized solutions in each of these regimes in Figure~\ref{fig:trajectories}.
 Supersonic fast gates ($\tau_{G} < \tau_{\rm{travel}}$) are characterized by highly localized ion dynamics, which can be seen in Fig.~\ref{fig:trajectories}(a.iii).
 As a result, supersonic fast gates are limited to nearest-neighbor ion pairs \cite{bentleyTrappedIonScaling2015}.
 In contrast, subsonic gates ($\tau_{G} > \tau_{\rm{travel}}$) exhibit collective motion of the entire ion chain (see Fig.~\ref{fig:trajectories}(b.iii)), which supports fast gates between both local and non-local ion pairs \cite{savill-brownHighspeedHighconnectivityTwoqubit2025}.

-In our calculations, we consider SDKs driven by counter-propagating $532$ nm Raman beams coupled to the axial modes of a linear chain of $^{133}$Ba ions.
-We assume these beams are equally tilted from the RF null of the trap at an angle of $\theta = \frac{\pi}{3}$ to enable individual addressing of the target ions such that the magnitude of each kick is $\hbar k$ in the axial direction (see Fig.~\ref{fig:RamanBeamGeometry}(b)).
-We assume a linear chain of ions trapped using a combination of quadratic and quartic potentials along the axial direction \cite{liHomogeneousLinearIon2022, linLargescaleQuantumComputation2009}: $V_{\rm{trap}}(z) = \kappa_{2}z^{2}/2 + \kappa_{4}z^{4}/4$.
-The trapping parameters ($\kappa_{2}$, $\kappa_{4}$) are chosen to provide a minimum ion separation of $3\rm{\mu m}$ (see Appendix~\ref{sec:trap_appendix}) as this is sufficient for individual ion addressing \cite{manovitzTrappedIonQuantumComputer2022, chenBenchmarkingTrappedionQuantum2023, johnsonUltrafastCreationLarge2017}.
+The fast gate mechanism is agnostic to the ion species and qubit type beyond the ability to perform high-fidelity state-dependent momentum kicks.
+In our model, we consider a linear chain of $^{133}$Ba ions in an axial trapping potential of the form: $V_{\rm{trap}}(z) = \kappa_{2}z^{2}/2 + \kappa_{4}z^{4}/4$ \cite{liHomogeneousLinearIon2022, linLargescaleQuantumComputation2009}.
+The trapping parameters ($\kappa_{2}$, $\kappa_{4}$) are chosen to provide a minimum ion separation of \SI{3}{\micro\meter} (see Appendix~\ref{sec:trap_appendix}) which is sufficient for individual ion addressing \cite{manovitzTrappedIonQuantumComputer2022, chenBenchmarkingTrappedionQuantum2023, johnsonUltrafastCreationLarge2017, pogorelovCompactIonTrapQuantum2021}.
+We consider SDKs driven by counter-propagating \SI{532}{\nano\meter} Raman beams coupled to the axial modes of the targeted ions.
+We assume these beams are equally tilted from the RF null of the trap at an angle of $\theta = \frac{\pi}{3}$ to enable individual addressing of the target ions such that the magnitude of each kick is $\hbar k$ in the axial direction (see Fig.~\ref{fig:RamanBeamGeometry}(c)).
+The experimental feasibility of SDK implementations in this system are discussed in \S~\ref{sec:SDK_implementation}.